codekansas/codekansas.github.io/resume.markdown

 ## Work History

+### Facebook AI

+- New York, October 2022 to present
+- Research engineer, working on open-ended real-world robotics

 ### Tesla Autonomous AI

-- Machine learning engineer, March 2021 to May 2022
+- Palo Alto,  March 2021 to May 2022
+- Machine learning engineer, working on AI for perception
 - Wrote ray casting CUDA kernel for producing ground truth data for a core geometry prediction model
 - Got a [language model to drive a car](https://twitter.com/karpathy/status/1503211737046085634)
   - Designed and trained car-compatible autoregressive model architecture